dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-2/README.md

 The primary goal of this data cleaning exercise is to extract and organize the customer details into separate columns, ensuring that each piece of information such as customer names, addresses, ages, and genders occupies its designated column for a well-structured dataset.

-DATA CLEANING PROCESS
+# DATA CLEANING PROCESS

-To extract the customer names, the following formula was used:
+*1. To extract the customer names, the following formula was used:*

 =LET(a, TEXTAFTER(A13, "Name"), b, TEXTBEFORE(a, "Address"), b)